 A: First, we suggest you explore the Guidelines for Faculty Grant and Fellowship Proposal Submissions page, which walks you through the proposal development steps.
 Next, we would encourage you to contact us!
-Email Margie Hutter (email@example.com) or Alyssa Ryan (firstname.lastname@example.org) in the grants office to share what you would like to do.
+Email Margie Hutter (email@example.com) in the grants office or firstname.lastname@example.org to share what you would like to do.
 Other pages that may help you with developing a proposal include:

 A: First, congratulations!
 This is wonderful news, so please be sure to tell the grants office!
 Next, we would encourage you to look at the Manage Your Grant page to understand the post-award administration steps.

 A: You can see a list of the current year's grant-funded projects on the Grants at Work page (as well as annual archives).

 Finally, we would like to share a very important statistic: "You will get 0% of the grants you do not apply for."
 We encourage you to apply for a grant, and if it isn't funded, to continue to apply.
 We will always serve as a source of support, as will your colleagues who have also gone through this multifaceted, but rewarding, process.